jenkinsci/parameterized-trigger-plugin/README.md

 ### Workaround

-The Java system property `hudson.plugins.parameterizedtrigger.ProjectSpecificParametersActionFactory.compatibility_mode` can be set to `true` to restore the old behavior.
+Set the `hudson.plugins.parameterizedtrigger.ProjectSpecificParametersActionFactory.compatibility_mode` Java system property to `true` to restore the old behavior.
-Refer to the ["Jenkins features controlled by system properties"](https://www.jenkins.io/doc/book/managing/system-properties/) for detailed instructions to enable Java system properties.
+Refer to the ["Jenkins features controlled by system properties"](https://www.jenkins.io/doc/book/managing/system-properties/) for detailed instructions on Java system properties in Jenkins.

 ## Report an issue